cheyrou23/using-cloud/help for technology people/Set up government email services securely - Office 365.md

 5. Opportunistic TLS is enabled by default for domains not included in the mandatory TLS connectors created above.
 You can use self-signed certificates for opportunistic TLS.

-6. Show you have outbound TLS available and are using Domain Keys Identified Mail ([DKIM](https://www.gov.uk/government/publications/email-security-standards/domainkeys-identified-mail-dkim)) signing email by either:
+6. Show you have outbound TLS available and are using Domain Keys Identified Mail ([DKIM](https://www.gov.uk/government/publications/email-security-standards/domainkeys-identified-mail-dkim)) signing email by either creating an auto-reply or sending a scheduled email.

- *  Creating an email address (for example emailsecurity@yourdomain.gov.uk) for each of your email domains.
-Create a rule or filter for this address so that if it receives an email from emailsecurity@domaininformation.service.gov.uk it will reply automatically.
-The contents of the reply don’t matter, but it must come from the domain to which the original email was sent.
-[Tell us the address](https://emailassurance.zendesk.com/hc/en-us/requests/new?ticket_form_id=130185) you have set up so we know to check it.
- *   One way to create the auto-reply in Office 365 is to:
+To create an auto-reply:

- *    Create a shared mailbox (for example secureemailreply@yourdomain.gov.uk)
+ * [Create a shared mailbox](https://technet.microsoft.com/en-gb/library/jj150570(v=exchg.160).aspx) for each of your email domains (for example secureemailreply@yourdomain.gov.uk)
+ * [Tell us the address](https://emailassurance.zendesk.com/hc/en-us/requests/new?ticket_form_id=130185) you are using for each domain
- *    Get the password for the shared mailbox if you done have it (you can reset it in the Office 365 admin portal)
+ * Open Outlook using the profile of the shared mailbox.
+You cannot create the auto-reply when logged in as another user, even with full delegated access.
+If you don't know the password for the shared mailbox you can reset it in the Exchange Admin Portal
- *    Create a new profile in the Outlook desktop client using this shared mailbox - make sure you authenticate using the shared mailbox credentials
- *    Create a new rule that
+ * Click on Rules - Create Rule - Advanced Options
+ * Apply these conditions:
+ 1. Check for email from emailsecurity@domaininformation.service.gov.uk and sent specifically to your email address
+ 2. Have the server reply using a specific message - put emailsecurity@domaininformation.service.gov.uk in the To: field with any subject and message body.
+ 3. Don't apply any exceptions
+ 4. Give the rule a name and turn it on

+Do not use the Out of office or Automatic replies option as they only respond to the first message.

+It may be possible to apply the same rule in the Outlook Web App under Settings (the cog) - Your app settings - Mail, but we haven't tested it.

- * Sending an email on a schedule (for example using a cron or Windows Scheduled Task) every day from each domain you are responsible for.
-The email must have the correct sender information to make sure it is processed correctly.
+To send an email on a schedule use Windows Task Scheduler (or cron on Unix-based machines) to send an separator email every day from each domain you are responsible for.
+The email must have the correct sender information to make sure it is processed correctly - you can't spoof this email from another source.

 ###Anti-spoofing
 To prevent email spoofing you must put technical and business policies in place to check inbound and outbound government email using Domain-based Message Authentication, Reporting and Conformance ([DMARC](https://www.gov.uk/government/publications/email-security-standards/domain-based-message-authentication-reporting-and-conformance-dmarc)).